securitybunker/databunker.org/content/doc/start/_index.md

 Databunker does not have an API to enumerate all users.
 Databunker encrypts customer records and builds a secure search index for quick user lookup (i.e. using email, token, etc...).

-Saving your records in Databunker complies with **pseudonymization** as a valid solution to store customer data as defined by GDPR.
+Saving your sensitive records in Databunker complies with **pseudonymization** as a valid solution to store customer data as defined by GDPR.

 ![Pseudonymized identity](/img/pseudonymized-identity.png)